SteaM cooked with Basmati Rice

 (watch the video above from start to finish for step-by-step preparation)

-5. Whilst the sauce is coking, put 5 cups basmati rice in a bow or sieve, rinse thoroughly to remove the starch, repeat the same process until the water runs clear and set aside.
+Whilst the sauce is cooking, put 5 cups basmati rice in a bowl or sieve, rinse thoroughly to remove the starch, repeat the same process until the water runs clear and set aside.

-7. After 15-20 minutes, check if the rice is tender. if not, add a small amount of warm/hot water, avoid stirring at the stage.
+After 15-20 minutes, check if the rice is tender. if not, add a small amount of warm/hot water, avoid stirring at the stage.
 Cover and cook for additional 5-10 minutes.
-Don’t worry if it catches on the bottom, this will add a smokey flavour.
+Don’t worry if it catches on the bottom, this will add a smokey flavor.

-8. Once the jollof is cooked, remove the bay leaves and fluff up before serving.
+Once the Jollof is cooked, remove the bay leaves and fluff up before serving.